3Siri/Country_Capital_Quiz/README.md

-# SIMPLE COUNTRY QUIZ API WITH DJANGO FRAMEWORK
+#  COUNTRY QUIZ WEB APPLICATION WITH DJANGO FRAMEWORK & REST API

-## Django REST framework is a powerful and flexible toolkit for building Web APIs.
+## Django framework is a powerful and flexible toolkit for building Web Applications and REST API's are most widely used to perform CRUD operations for the given web application.

 ### Requirements: